Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

 .. code-block:: text

-    usage: logfile3 [-h] [--always-ok] [--suppress-lines] --filename FILENAME [-V] [-c CRIT] [--critical-pattern CRIT_PATTERN]
+    usage: logfile [-h] [-V] [--alarm-duration ALARM_DURATION] [--always-ok] [-c CRIT] [--critical-pattern CRIT_PATTERN]
-                    [--critical-regex CRIT_REGEX] [-w WARN] [--warning-pattern WARN_PATTERN] [--warning-regex WARN_REGEX]
+                   [--critical-regex CRIT_REGEX] --filename FILENAME
-                    [--ignore-pattern IGNORE_PATTERN] [--ignore-regex IGNORE_REGEX] [--icinga-service-name ICINGA_SERVICE_NAME]
+                   [--icinga-service-name ICINGA_SERVICE_NAME]
-                    [--icinga-password ICINGA_PASSWORD] [--icinga-url ICINGA_URL] [--icinga-username ICINGA_USERNAME] [--icinga-callback]
+                   [--icinga-password ICINGA_PASSWORD] [--icinga-url ICINGA_URL]
-                    [--alarm-duration ALARM_DURATION]
+                   [--icinga-username ICINGA_USERNAME] [--icinga-callback]
+                   [--ignore-pattern IGNORE_PATTERN]
+                   [--ignore-regex IGNORE_REGEX] [--suppress-lines] [-w WARN]
+                   [--warning-pattern WARN_PATTERN] [--warning-regex WARN_REGEX]

     Scans a logfile for set of pattern or regex and alarms on the number of findings.

     optional arguments:
-      -h, --help            show this help message and exit --always-ok           Always returns OK.
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit --alarm-duration ALARM_DURATION
-      --suppress-lines      Suppress the found lines in the output, only report the number of findings.
-      --filename FILENAME   Set the path of the logfile.
+                            How long should this check return an alarm on new matches (in minutes)?
+This is overwritten by --icinga- callback.
+Default: 60
+      --always-ok           Always returns OK.
-      -V, --version         show program's version number and exit -c CRIT, --critical CRIT
+      -c CRIT, --critical CRIT
                             Set the critical threshold for the number of found critical matches.
+Default: 1
-Default: 1 --critical-pattern CRIT_PATTERN
+      --critical-pattern CRIT_PATTERN
                             Any line containing this pattern will count as a critical.
       --critical-regex CRIT_REGEX
                             Any line matching this python regex will count as a critical.
-      -w WARN, --warning WARN
-                            Set the warning threshold for the number of found warning matches.
-Default: 1 --warning-pattern WARN_PATTERN
-                            Any line containing this pattern will count as a warning.
-      --warning-regex WARN_REGEX
-                            Any line matching this python regex will count as a warning.
-      --ignore-pattern IGNORE_PATTERN
-                            Any line containing this pattern will be ignored.
-      --ignore-regex IGNORE_REGEX
-                            Any line matching this python regex will be ignored.
+      --filename FILENAME   Set the path of the logfile.
       --icinga-service-name ICINGA_SERVICE_NAME
                             Unique name of the service using this check within Icinga.
-Take it from the `__name` service attribute, for example `icinga- server!my-service-name`.
+Take it from the `__name` service attribute, for example `icinga-server!my-service-name`.
       --icinga-password ICINGA_PASSWORD
                             Icinga API password.
       --icinga-url ICINGA_URL
-                            Icinga API URL, for example https://icinga-server:5665.
+                            Icinga API URL, for example https://icinga-
+                            server:5665.
       --icinga-username ICINGA_USERNAME
                             Icinga API username.
       --icinga-callback     Get the service acknowledgement from Icinga.
 This overwrites --alarm-duration.
-Default: False --alarm-duration ALARM_DURATION
+Default: False
-                            How long should this check return an alarm on new matches (in minutes)?
-This is overwritten by --icinga-callback.
-Default: 60
+      --ignore-pattern IGNORE_PATTERN
+                            Any line containing this pattern will be ignored.
+      --ignore-regex IGNORE_REGEX
+                            Any line matching this python regex will be ignored.
+      --suppress-lines      Suppress the found lines in the output, only report the number of findings.
+      -w WARN, --warning WARN
+                            Set the warning threshold for the number of found warning matches.
+Default: 1
+      --warning-pattern WARN_PATTERN
+                            Any line containing this pattern will count as a warning.
+      --warning-regex WARN_REGEX
+                            Any line matching this python regex will count as a warning.

 Usage Examples